 In his book Trout on a Fly, Lee Wulff notes, “Small boys, sneaking up on trout in small streams, are careful to keep hidden because they’ve learned a simple truth: that if you can see a trout, he can see you . . .”
 So, if the fish can see you, too, how is sight-fishing even possible?
 As flats fishing has evolved, tools and techniques have been developed that shift the viewing advantage considerably in the angler’s favor.

 There are exceptions: unseen fish that suddenly appear at close-range are still viable targets, though awkward presentations may be required – a quick roll cast or backhand shortie can consummate these opportunities.
-When fish are revealing themselves on the surface during calm conditions, scanning well beyond your casting range enables you to effectively locate more fish simply by canvassing more area.
+When fish are revealing themselves on or near the surface during calm conditions, scanning well beyond your casting range enables you to effectively locate more fish simply by canvassing a larger area.
+Large high-riding fish, such as migratory tarpon, can readily be spotted beyond your casting range (even while swimming a foot or two below the surface), providing alert anglers a bit more time to plan and execute their cast.

 Polarized sunglasses and hats are the tools that nudge the “who sees who first” dilemma to the angler’s favor – both items are vital equipment.